ivan-dolovcak/exam-engine/docs/references.md

 # Project references

 ## About

-This file is for tracking all websites/documents/tools I used during the project, which I will be referencing in my thesis paper.
+This file is for tracking all websites, documents and software used during
+project development, which will be referenced in the thesis paper.

 ## Sources